mraf881/SQL-Query-Learning/SQL-BigQuery-Query.md

 Query:

-`SELECT *, column1 as Column_New FROM dataset.table` --Selecting all column and renaming column to desired name from the dataset but it only add new column at the end of table.
+`SELECT *, Column_ID as Column_New FROM dataset.table` --Selecting all column and renaming column to desired name from the dataset but it only add new column at the end of table.

 Output:
 |Column_ID|Column2|Column3|Column_One|